🔼The name Nineveh: Summary

 In cognate languages the city of Nineveh was known as Nina, Ninua (Ninwa) or Ninu, so the Hebrew rendering of Nineveh should be expected to be a meaningless transliteration more than a deliberate name.
 However, the form Nineveh may have reminded a Hebrew audience of a combination of נין (nin) and נוה (naweh):

 Jones' Dictionary of Old Testament Proper Names reads Offspring's Habitation, or Habitation Of Ninus, where Ninus is a powerful, historical figure, who remains otherwise unmentioned by the Bible.
+See our article on the related name Nun for a look at why these two names may also have to do with deities in the form of fish.

 NOBSE Study Bible Name List and BDB Theological Dictionary do not translate.